On This Day In Judy Garland’s Life And Career – April 4

 April 4, 1940: Work on Strike Up The Band continued with a rehearsal of the “Our Love Affair” number.
 Time called: 10:00 a.m.; dismissed: 3:45 p.m.

-April 4, 1941: This photo of Judy and First Lady Eleanor Roosevelt ran in papers off and on during this time.
-The two are at the Greek War Relief headquarters in New York posing with a model of an air-raid shelter.
+April 4, 1941: This photo of Judy and First Lady Eleanor Roosevelt ran in papers intermittently during this time.
+The two are at the Greek War Relief headquarters in New York, posing with an air-raid shelter model.

-That previous February 25, 1941, Judy took part in the Greek Resistance Benefit in Los Angeles.
-She sang “Over The Rainbow” with composer Harold Arlen at the piano at the Greek Resistance Benefit, Los Angeles, California.
+On February 25, 1941, Judy took part in the Greek Resistance Benefit in Los Angeles.
+She sang “Over The Rainbow” with composer Harold Arlen at the piano at the Greek Resistance Benefit in Los Angeles, California.
 Judy also sang “It’s A Great Day For The Irish.”
 David Rose conducted the orchestra.

-Listen to, and download, “Over The Rainbow” here (New restoration and remastering by John H. Haley):
+Listen to “Over The Rainbow” here (New restoration and remastering by John H. Haley):

-Listen to, and download, “It’s A Great Day For The Irish” here:
+Listen to “It’s A Great Day For The Irish” here:

 Check out the CD set “Judy Garland Sings Harold Arlen” here.

-Check out The Judy Room’s Filmography Pages on For Me At My Gal here.
+Check out The Judy Room’s Filmography Pages on For Me and My Gal here.

 23a

-April 4, 1944: Filming on Meet Me In St. Louis continued with scenes shot on the ‘Interior Living Room, Stairs, and Hall” sets.
-Time called: 10:00 a.m.; Judy was ready at 10:36 a.m.; dismissed: 5:40 p.m.
-Judy also posed for some publicity photos for the film.
+April 4, 1944: Filming on Meet Me In St. Louis continued with scenes shot on the “Interior Living Room, Stairs, and Hall” sets.
+Time called: 10:00 a.m.; Judy was ready at 10:36 a.m.; dismissed at 5:40 p.m.
+Judy also posed for publicity photos for the film.

 Check out The Judy Room’s Spotlight on Meet Me In St. Louis here.